-New Fishinars are always being added.
-Check out the Webinar Training page (www.REEF.org/fishinars) for the most up-to-date listing.
+New Fishinars continue to be added, and upcoming sessions include special sessions all about cleaning stations with Ned and Anna DeLoach, a Sharkinar with Andy Dehart and Marty Snyderman, and Northeast Fishes, plus several new Caribbean fish topics including fish you will see on your safety stop and those you will find in the biodiversity hotspot of Bonaire!
+Check out the Webinar Training page (www.REEF.org/resources/webinars) for the most up-to-date listing.
 These popular online training sessions provide fishie fun in the comfort of your own home.
 Fishinars are free, and open to all REEF members.
 You need to register for each session you want to attend.
 No special software is required, just a web browser.
 Upcoming sessions include:

 Check out the Fishinar page for more details and to register for each session.

 REEF is proud to partner with over 130 dive shops, dive clubs, individuals, and other organizations as REEF Field Stations.